ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

    * When structure of ring is modified (merging with other ring with ad-hoc message sequence, token holder death) and there are more than one message sequence, algo correclty decides, which sequence is to be continued
      * this decision relies on aforementioned decision function, supplied by application

-By initial design, algo supports up to 2^14 participants, but it can be easily adjusted for bigger amount.

 ## Node states